 Super Bowl LIII Positioned As The First Legal Super Bowl to Bet On, Injecting Billions into the Sports Betting Industry

-PayPerHead, an industry-leading sportsbook software company, is anticipating unprecedented profit and growth throughout this year’s Super Bowl LIII.
+PayPerHead, an industry-leading sportsbook software company, is anticipating unprecedented profit and growth throughout this year’s Super Bowl LIII as its the first ‘legal Super Bowl’.
 The company is attributing industry record-breaking profits to recent legalization throughout key US states.

 Recently, the state of Rhode Island legalized sports betting in November 2018.
 It has been reported that the state is looking towards recently legalized sports betting to fill a $200 million budget hole.